CBS buys New York rock station for its Sports Radio

-CBS Corp is planning to buy a New York City FM rock station to broaden the reach of its sports content, the company said on Monday.
+Oct 8 CBS Corp is planning to buy a New York City FM rock station to broaden the reach of its sports content, the company said on Mo nday.

 The broadcaster agreed to purchase Merlin Media's 101.9 FM for $75 million so it can simulcast Sports Radio 66 WFAN, which is currently only on AM radio.